 - We interview principals in schools we currently serve for their input on where the need exists.

 - We meet with administrators in the Honduran Education Ministry for their input.

-- We do a discreet drive-by to visually verify the level of poverty in any school community being considered.
+- We do a discreet drive-by to visually verify the level of poverty in any school being considered.